evanalyticsalex/hr_analytics/README.md

-# 📊 HR Attrition Analysis | evanalytics.
-Corp
+# 📊 HR Attrition Analysis | evanalytics.Corp

 This project was created for evanalytics.
 Corp as a showcase of how HR attrition data can be used to support financial forecasting, workforce planning, and scenario modeling — all critical to modern FP&A (Financial Planning & Analysis) roles.